'Over The Moon' Review: Young Girl Builds A Rocket Ship To The Moon

 Last year we saw Netflix’ powerful entrance to the animated feature market which was highlighted by both ‘Klaus’ and ‘I Lost My Body’ being nominated for an Oscar (still lost to Pixar, however).
-This year we’re likely to see Over The Moon, directed by former Disney animator Glen Keane, to be the one that they’re going to push for a nomination at least.
+This year we’re likely to see Over The Moon, directed by Glen Keane with John Kahrs, to be the one that they’re going to push for a nomination at least.
 Even if the competition isn’t as high-level that we saw for 2019 films, it’s still just refreshing to see new places where these films pop up whether or not Pixar still is the frontrunner with buzzing ‘Soul’ and already released ‘Onward’.
-The film follows a young Chinese girl Fei Fei (Cathy Ang) who due to missing her passed mother, builds a rocket ship and travels to the Moon.
+The film follows a young Chinese girl Fei Fei (Cathy Ang) who, due to missing her passed mother, builds a rocket ship and travels to the Moon.
 While there’s a serious lack of own handprint or style, it still has the fun and the heart which has been rarer to find as of late.

 Smileys: Voice acting, characterisation, soundtrack